kasimlyee/jsweb/CONTRIBUTING.md

 3.  **Make Your Changes and Commit**
     * Write your code and make sure to add comments and docstrings where necessary.
+    * Run tests and linters before committing (see below).
     * Commit your changes with a clear and descriptive commit message.
     * `git commit -m 'feat: Add some AmazingFeature'`